National Tamers versus Global Tigers

 Chapter 9: The resistible rise of the yen (1995)

-The experience and still-strong memory of wartime defeat and total subordination to United States policy during the occupation period greatly discouraged Japan from taking an active and visible role in international aﬀairs.
+9. The resistible rise of the yen (1995) The experience and still-strong memory of wartime defeat and total subordination to United States policy during the occupation period greatly discouraged Japan from taking an active and visible role in international aﬀairs.
 In that sense, international relations for Japan consisted to a great extent simply of our bilateral relationship with the United States.
 In those days the Japanese delegations to international conferences were ridiculed as the ‘triple S’ delegations: smiling, silent, sometimes sleeping.
 Toyoo Gyohten (Volcker and Gyohten 1992, ch.
 2, p.
 57) Mercantile disputes between Japan and the United States eventually led to the ‘syndrome of the ever-higher yen’.
 Incessant pressure – implicit and explicit – from the United States to make the yen appreciate from 360 to the dollar in 1971 to just 80 in 1995 is the historical origin of Japan’s deﬂationary psychology today.
 Ronald McKinnon (1999, p.
 77) In 1995 the dollar fell to an all-time low against both the Japanese yen and the German mark.
 The record slump was the result of a number of concomitant causes, but the unsettled state of economic and trade relations between Japan and the United States was undoubtedly a key factor, against a background of highly volatile exchange rate relations between the dollar and the yen (Noland 1995; Lincoln 1999).
-The trend was ﬁnally reversed in mid-1995 thanks to a series of concerted actions by the G7 and following a trade agreement between the United States and Japan that put an end to a dispute that had lasted for...
+The trend was ﬁnally reversed in mid-1995 thanks to a series of concerted actions by the G7 and following a trade agreement between the United States and Japan that put an...

 You are not authenticated to view the full text of this chapter or article.